sukrucildirr/smc-inference-server/README.md

 Lastly, add the path to the above `tasks` directory to `simple_eval.py`, so `lm-evaluation-harness` can find your new task definition.

 Run the server + load balancer, and in another terminal, run `python simple_eval.py` to run the evaluation.
 Results will be saved to `run_data.json`.

+*Note:* this may take a while, recent upgrades to llamppl have required some workarounds to get everything running, this will be updated as issues are resolved.

 ## 🛠️ Future Work